 Eating, drinking, looking cool and using toilet paper – there are ways to make these things cheaper.
-Here are my top tips for affording travel.
-Take note of my expert tried and tested advice and you’ll find yourself on that plane quicker than you can say ‘gap year’.
+Here are my top tips for to afford a gap year.
+Take note of my expert tried and tested advice and you’ll find yourself on that plane quicker than you can say ‘travel’.

 1. Paying for drinks in clubs